This section is a high level overview of concepts, technology choices, and implementation details that are at work in Riak.

-Riak Search is a distributed, easily-scalable, failure-tolerant, real-time, full-text search engine built around Riak Core and tightly integrated with Riak KV.
+Using Search is a distributed, easily-scalable, failure-tolerant, realtime, full-text search engine built around Riak Core and tightly integrated with Riak KV.

 Riak Search allows you to find and retrieve your Riak objects using the objects’ values.
 When a Riak KV bucket has been enabled for Search integration (by installing the Search pre-commit hook), any objects stored in that bucket are also indexed seamlessly in Riak Search.